Syed Muhammad Naquib al-Attas

-Syed Muhammad al Naquib bin Ali al-Attas (سيد محمد نقيب العطاس DIN; born 5 September 1931) is a Malaysian Muslim philosopher.
-He is one of the few contemporary scholars who is thoroughly rooted in the traditional Islamic sciences and studied theology, philosophy, metaphysics, history, and literature.
+Syed Muhammad al Naquib bin Ali al-Attas (سيد محمد نقيب العطاس DIN; 5 September 1931 – 8 March 2026) was a Malaysian Muslim philosopher of Arab descent.
+He was considered one of the few contemporary scholars who was thoroughly rooted in the traditional Islamic sciences and studied theology, philosophy, metaphysics, history, and literature.
 He pioneered the concept of Islamisation of knowledge.
-Al-Attas' philosophy and methodology of education have one goal: Islamisation of the mind, body and soul and its effects on the personal and collective life of Muslims as well as others, including the spiritual and physical non-human environment.
-He is the second Malaysian to be awarded the title of Royal Professor (Profesor Diraja) after the late Ungku Abdul Aziz.
+Al-Attas's philosophy and methodology of education have one goal: Islamisation of the mind, body, and soul and its effects on the personal and collective life of Muslims as well as others, including the spiritual and physical non-human environment.
+He was the second Malaysian to be awarded the title of Royal Professor (Profesor Diraja) after the late Ungku Abdul Aziz.

-He is the author of 27 works on various aspects of Islamic thought and civilisation, particularly on Sufism, cosmology, metaphysics, philosophy and Malay language and literature.
+Al-Attas was the author of 27 works on various aspects of Islamic thought and civilisation, particularly on Sufism, cosmology, metaphysics, philosophy and Malay language, and literature.

 Early life and education

-Syed Muhammad Naquib al-Attas was born in Bogor, Java, Dutch East Indies into a family with a history of illustrious ancestors and saints.
+Syed Muhammad Naquib al-Attas was born in Bogor, Java, Dutch East Indies on 5 September 1931, into a family with a history of illustrious ancestors and saints.
+Al-Attas was born into a family of Hadrami Arab sayyid lineage that had long been established in the Malay world.
 Some sources state his genealogical tree can be traced over a thousand years through the Ba' Alawi sayyids of Hadramaut.
-He was the second of three sons; his older brother, Syed Hussein Alatas later became an academician and politician.
-He is the cousin of the academic Ungku Abdul Aziz.
+He was the second of three sons; his elder brother, Syed Hussein Alatas later became an academician and politician.
+He was the cousin of the academic Ungku Abdul Aziz.

 After World War II, in 1946 he returned to Johor to complete his secondary education.
 He was exposed to Malay literature, history, religion, and Western classics in English.

 After al-Attas finished secondary school in 1951, he entered the Malay Regiment as a cadet officer.
 There he was selected to study at Eaton Hall, Chester, England and later at the Royal Military Academy, Sandhurst, UK (1952–1955).
 During this time he became interested in the metaphysics of the Sufis, especially the works of Jami.
 He travelled to Spain and North Africa where the Islamic heritage had a profound influence on him.
 Al-Attas felt the need to study and voluntarily resigned from the King's Commission to serve in the Royal Malay Regiment, to pursue studies at the University of Malaya in Singapore (1957–1959).